OmenApps/django-directed/docs/terminology.md

 ## Descendants

 All nodes in connected paths in a leafward direction.
+In graph theory, this may be refered to as successors.

 In this example, the *descendants* for node `C` are nodes `D`, `F`, `G`, `H`, and `I`.